jalkoby/active_store_accessor/README.md

 ## Requirements & dependencies

 This library has been tested on ruby 1.9.3+ and activerecord 4.0+.
-Any other configurations might have potential issues. `active_store_accessor` doesn't have any external dependency(expect activerecord) and contains only one file with one module.

 ## Contributing